BlackTechX011/Hacx-GPT/README.md

   # HacxGPT

   <p>
-    <strong>An advanced AI framework inspired by WormGPT, engineered to explore the frontiers of language model interactions.</strong>
+    <strong>An advanced AI framework, engineered to explore the frontiers of language model interactions.</strong>
   </p>

   <!-- Badges -->